robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 $\sigma_{error} \approx \sqrt{\frac{p_{win}(1-p_{win})}{n} }$

 Consider that every level has been played *n* number of times and we have their difficulty $p_{win}$.
-Now, let's calculate the standard error for each level of this episode
+Now, let's calculate the standard error for each level of this episode.

 ```python
 # Computing the standard error of p_win for each level